vishalisairam/vishalisairam.github.io/_pages/cv.md

 ---
-layout: archive
+layout: cv
-title: "CV"
 permalink: /cv/
+title: cv
-author_profile: true
+nav: true
-redirect_from:
-  - /resume
+nav_order: 5
+cv_pdf: example_pdf.pdf # you can also use external links here
+description: This is a description of the page.
+You can modify it in '_pages/cv.md'.
+You can also change or remove the top pdf download button.
+toc:
+  sidebar: left
 ---

-{% include base_path %}

-You cam download my [full CV here](http://vishalisairam.github.io/files/Vishali_Sairam_CV.pdf).